Queensland-Cooper Hewitt Fellowships frequently asked questions

 Applications are open to Queensland agencies that employ teachers.
 The organisation nominates the proposed Fellow, who must be a registered and practising Queensland teacher.
 The nominated teacher must work in an area of mutual interest with the Cooper Hewitt Smithsonian Design Museum that is aligned to one or more target investment areas (outlined in the Guidelines).
 Registered teachers from all grade levels (Prep – Year 12) can be considered for a fellowship.

 What is the closing date for applications?

-The closing date for Queensland-Cooper Hewitt Fellowship applications is 1pm (AEST), Monday 19 December 2016.
+Applications are closed.
+The closing date for Queensland-Cooper Hewitt Fellowship applications was 18 December 2017.

 How do I apply for a Queensland-Cooper Hewitt Fellowship?

 Applications must be submitted online.
 The link to the application form is available on the Advance Queensland website.
 Applicants must:

 - submit a scanned letter of endorsement from the school where the proposed Fellow works which confirms that the Fellow is a current, registered and practising teacher in Queensland, and supports the proposed fellowship